MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/index.md

 with a native C++ library, you can also do that.
 Or consume .NET code from Java.

+.NET Embedding is based on the [Embeddinator-4000](https://github.com/mono/Embeddinator-4000) open source project.

 ## Environments and Languages

 The tool is both aware of the environment it will use, as well as the language that will consume it.
-For example, the iOS platform does not allow just-in-time (JIT) compilation, so the embeddinator will statically compile your .NET code into native code that can be used in iOS.
+For example, the iOS platform does not allow just-in-time (JIT) compilation, so .NET Embedding will statically compile your .NET code into native code that can be used in iOS.
 Other environments do allow JIT compilation, and in those enviroments, we opt to JIT compile.